 Acacia is very stable.
-However, under certain conditions it can buckle.
+However, under certain conditions, it can buckle.

 This can be avoided by acclimating your acacia and keeping proper levels of humidity in the home.

-However, it is best to go with a reputable company or brand.
+That said, it is best to go with a reputable company or brand.
 When you find a style or brand that you like, make sure to ask about the drying process.

-To avoid acclimation issues, it is best to find one that has been dried to six to eight percent humidity.
-This often requires that the planks pass through a kiln twice.
+To avoid running into acclimation issues, find a product that has been dried to between six and eight percent humidity.
+This drying process often requires that the planks pass through a kiln twice.

 - Acacia laminate wood flooring runs from approximately $0.80 to $3.50 a square foot.

-Acacia Wood Durability
+Acacia Hardwood Durability

-If you drop something heavy on your acacia floors, it is possible that it will leave a mark.
-So, practice caution as you would with any other type of flooring.
+If you drop something heavy on your acacia floors, a mark may be left behind.
+So practice caution as you would with any other type of flooring.

-Acacia wood floors hold up extremely well in high traffic areas.
-But, over time they will lose some of their luster.
+Acacia wood floors hold up extremely well in high-traffic areas.
+But over time, they will lose some of their luster.

-Acacia Wood Flooring Reviews
+Acacia Flooring Reviews

-The plank sizes range in width from four to six inches.
+Plank sizes range in width from four to six inches.
 Some boxes of planks come in varying lengths for a truly distinctive look.

-Lumber Liquidators has many options to choose from for acacia wood flooring.
+Lumber Liquidators has many options to choose from for acacia flooring.
 Its top brands are Virginia Mill Works, Builders Pride, and Bellawood.

 Like its competitors, Lumber Liquidators offers solid, engineered, and laminate acacia flooring options.

 The colors and styles vary with most options in the medium color range.
-You can also choose from smooth or handscraped styles.
+You can also choose from smooth or hand-scraped styles.